jjzcru/elk/docs/commands/cron.md

 cron
 ==========

-Run one or more task as a `cron job`.
+Run one or more task as a `cron job` ⏱

 ## Syntax
 ```